Markham Mill at Bingham

 (An item in the June 20, 1898 issue of the Salt Lake Herald, repeating the results of the tests at the Giant Chief mill, is the last reference to that mill in available online newspapers.)

-On April 4, 1899, the property of the Giant Chief Mining Co. was sold at a sheriff's sale, to satisfy a mortgage issued on March 14, 1898.
+On April 4, 1899, the "personal" property of the Giant Chief Mining Co. was sold at a sheriff's sale, to satisfy a mortgage of $1900 issued on March 14, 1898.
 The sale did not include the mine itself, just all of the buildings, machinery and improvements.
-The mill was not mentioned.
+The mill was not mentioned, and the mine continued to ship ore.
 (Salt Lake Herald, March 20, 1898)

 Giant Chief, After 1899